Consistency of effective field theory analyses of the BOSS power spectrum: Introduction

 In this work, we aim at understanding what drives the differences seen at the level of the posteriors of the cosmological parameters.
 There are several analyses choices that differ between the two pipelines, from the choice of prior on the EFT parameters, for which several prescriptions have been suggested in the literature, to the BOSS measurements themselves.
-Specifically, we ask: i) How sensitive are cosmological constraints derived from the full-shape analysis of BOSS power spectrum to those effects?; ii) How do the various BOSS data measurements used in previous full-shape analysis, that are obtained with different estimators, split in different redshift bins, or combined with various post-reconstructed measurements, impact the cosmological results?
+Specifically, we ask: (i) How sensitive are cosmological constraints derived from the full-shape analysis of BOSS power spectrum to those effects?; (ii) How do the various BOSS data measurements used in previous full-shape analysis, that are obtained with different estimators, split in different redshift bins, or combined with various post-reconstructed measurements, impact the cosmological results?

-To answer those questions, we perform a series of analyses of the BOSS full-shape data, varying one-by-one (in order of importance) the prior choices, the BOSS measurements used (full-shape and post-reconstructed BAO parameters), the scale cuts and the number of multipoles included.
+To answer those questions, we perform a series of analyses of the BOSS full-shape data, varying one-by-one (in order of importance) the prior choices, the BOSS measurements used (full-shape and post-reconstructed BAO parameters), the scale cuts and the number of multipoles~\footnote{By multipoles, we refer to the Legendre polynomial $\mathcal{L}_\ell$ decomposition in multipoles $P_\ell(k)$ of the 3D power spectrum $P(k,\mu)$, \emph{i.e.}, $P(k,\mu)=\sum_{\ell} \mathcal{L}_\ell(\mu) P_\ell(k)$, where $k$ is the norm of the mode $\k$ and $\mu$ is the cosine of its angle with the line-of-sight.
+In this work we consider multipoles restricted to the first even ones, namely $\ell = \lbrace 0,2 \rbrace $ (the monopole and the quadrupole), or $\ell = \lbrace 0,2,4 \rbrace $ (including also the hexadecapole).} included.
 Importantly, we find that cosmological constraints are sensitive to the choice of prior on the EFT parameter space, and the two different choices of prior used in the \code{PyBird} and \code{CLASS-PT} analyses drive most of the differences in the results.
 On the other hand, the different BOSS full-shape measurements leads to at most $0.6\sigma$ difference among all cosmological parameters, while the different post-reconstructed BAO measurements can affect constraints by up to $0.9\sigma$.
 Yet, when the choices of prior and data are the same, we show that the two pipelines agree at better than $0.2\sigma$, which consists in an important validation check of the two public likelihoods available.